 - Static residential proxies (ISP proxies) are different.
 Their generic pools include proxies from tiny regional ISPs that databases often identify as datacenter IPs.
 For example, when we tested NetNut, almost half of the IPs were shown as DC.
 In this case, you should always ask for sneaker proxy pools – they’ll likely have IPs from major consumer ISPs.

 What about regular sneaker proxies?
-Those should work, as long as you choose residential IPs (the only website that still favors private datacenter proxies is Supreme).
+Those should work, as long as you choose residential or ISP IPs.

 Why We Think These Providers Have the Best Proxies for Footsites